segakazzz/week5-group-exercise/README.md

   }
 ~~~

 * On clicking each card, the size of photo is toggled between small(400px in width) and large (800px in width).
-The masonry layout is re-generated on click.
+The masonry layout is re-generated on click action.

 ~~~js
     $(".testimony.grid-item").on("click", function() {